nus-cs2103-AY1718S2/addressbook-level4/collated/functional/muruges95.md

  *  Child class of Person for those who are tagged celebrities */ public class Celebrity extends Person {
+    // for creation of different style for each celebrity calendar to differentiate private static final Random random = new Random();

     private CelebCalendar celebCalendar;